Flame tetra

 Cuba produced a postal stamp with an image of H. flammeus in 1978.

 Description

 The flame tetra reaches about 2.5 cm in standard length.
 The rear half of the body is flame red while the area in front of the dorsal fin is silver crossed by two dark vertical bars.
 All the fins are red except for the pectoral fins, which are colourless.
-The tip of the anal fin on the male is black, while on the female the fins have less red colouration but darker tips of the pectoral fins.
+The tips of the anal and pelvic fins of the male are black, while on the female the fins have less red colouration but darker tips of the pectoral fins.

 Distribution, habitat and status

 The flame tetra is native to Southeast Brazil, where it occurs in coastal parts of Rio de Janeiro (Guanabara bay region, and Paraíba do Sul and Guandu River basins) and São Paulo (upper Tietê River basin).
 It lives in rivers and streams, generally preferring shallow (less than 0.5 m deep), slow-flowing sections with vegetation and a water temperature from 22 to 28 C.

 The species has declined drastically, mainly because of habitat loss, pollution and introduced species (especially tilapia and black bass).
 Although sometimes reported as extinct in the wild, wild populations survive.
 In its small remaining distribution, it is common in the Tietê River basin (which possibly is not natural, but introduced) and rare elsewhere.
 The last confirmed record from Rio de Janeiro is from 1992.
 The species is listed as endangered in the Brazilian national red list.

 Today large numbers are bred in captivity and it is common in the aquarium trade.
 This includes some selectively-bred forms (such as golden, orange and albino) that differ from the original wild form.